 Why this newsletter example works:

-Looking to start a blog?
+Looking to learn how to make a blog?
 Get started with our blog maker.

 Banking newsletter example